NATIVE ECTOTHERM EXHIBIT

 Our outdoor animal exhibits are all located just outside the Visitor Center and are free to the public.
 Although donations are encouraged to help fund the feeding and care of our animals.

-- Two of our ducks reside in an oval duck pond built by Leadership Johns Creek and two new ducks reside in the Star Pond.
+- Four of our ducks reside in an oval duck pond built by Leadership Johns Creek.

-- Our rabbit also live in the oval duck pond area.
+- Our rabbit also lives in the oval duck pond area.

 - Pebbles, our African Spurred Tortoise, has an outdoor habitat next to the Star Pond where he can often be found during Visitor Center open hours

-- Chickens (and their new coop) can been seen at the Star Pond enclosure.
+- Chickens (and their new coop) can be seen at the Star Pond enclosure.